solnet-aquarium/standards-and-tooling/html-css/CSS.md

 Format of rules inside selectors will be enforced by the use of [CSSComb](css-comb).

+#### When not to use it

+BEM benefits developers deciphering code.
+But what about other users?
+One user that comes to mind is a Designer who updates content through a CMS.
+Using BEM would require them to have clear documentation on how to implement styles; documentation we would have to write!

+For these users I would simplify some elements; tables being a classic example.
+Rather than adding classes to `table`, `th` and `td`, it would be easier for the user to impliment all the styles by applying one class at the top parent.

 #### Required Reading

  - [Main BEM site](bem-site)